-(Mist): For a single wipe, turn to $\widehat{\nabla}$, then release.
-For several wipes, hold the band on $\widehat{\nabla}$ longer.
+∇ (Mist): For a single wipe, turn to ∇ , then release.
+For several wipes, hold the band on ∇ longer.

 Clear ice and snow from the wiper blades before using them.
 If frozen to the windshield, carefully loosen or thaw them.
 Damaged wiper blades should be replaced.
-See Wiper Blade Replacement on page 10-37.
+See Wiper Blade Replacement ▷ 387.